graphql/graphql-spec/spec/Section 5 -- Validation.md

 **Formal Specification**

-- For every {operation} in the document.
+- For every {operation} in the document:
-- Let {variables} be the variables defined by that {operation}
+  - Let {variables} be the variables defined by that {operation}.
   - Each {variable} in {variables} must be used at least once in either the operation scope itself or any fragment transitively referenced by that operation.

 **Explanatory Text**